Index

 The Office for Health Improvement and Disparities’ Fingertips also presents information on the rate of first time entrants into the youth justice system (per 100,000 population), as well as the rate of children aged 10-17 years who have been cautioned or sentenced per 1,000 population (i.e. who are in the youth justice system by age).

-For 2021, the rate of first time entrants into the youth justice system was higher than England, as was the rate of young people aged 10-17 years in the youth justice system in Hull is 29% higher than England for 2020/21.
+For 2023, the rate of first time entrants into the youth justice system was 12% higher than England, while the rate of young people aged 10-17 years entering the youth justice system in Hull was 29% higher than England for 2020/21.

 The first time entrants into the youth justice system included 10-17 year olds who receive their first reprimand, warning or youth caution per 100,000 population whereas the rate of 10-17 year olds within the youth justice system included those who have been cautioned or sentenced, so the two measures involve different measures and levels of severity.